The three biggest expenditures travelling Australia are FUEL, FOOD and ACCOMMODATION!

-The three biggest expenditures are fuel, food and accommodation.
-Start by deciding on a timeframe and kilometres travelled for your trip, then you can calculate your fuel expense based on the current dollar.
-We use an excellent app called 'Fuel Map' and this keeps a record of money spent and kilometres travelled.
-It will also calculate your L/100km.
+Fuel - To begin, start by deciding on a timeframe for your trip and kilometres travelled, then you can calculate your fuel expense based on the current dollar.
+We use an excellent app called 'Fuel Map' and this keeps a record of money spent and kilometres travelled as well as L/100km.
+It will also calculate your averages per fill.

-A weekly food bill is easily determined by your current grocery bill, although you do need to account for remote areas, as groceries tend to be more expensive here.
+Food - A weekly food bill is easily determined by your current grocery bill, although you do need to account for remote areas, as groceries tend to be more expensive here.
 We are a family of five and budget for approximately $250 a week.
 When in remote areas we expect to pay anywhere from $50-$80 extra per week.

 As for accommodation, deciding on how much you will free camp and how often you will stay in a caravan park will help figure out your dollar figure.
 For our family travels so far, we have done about 60% caravan parks and 40% free or low cost camps.
 The price of caravan parks in iconic destinations such as Broome, can be pricey at around $55 per night, not factoring in kids which can be an extra $5-15 per night.
-Many parks will charge from the age of 4, however, we have come across plenty charging from 2 years of age.
+Many parks will charge from the age of 4, however, we have come across plenty charging from 2 years of age!
+So be prepared.

-We do regular budget updates on our big lap and you can see some examples in the below.
+We have done regular budget updates on our big lap(s) and you can see some examples below.
 It's good information for when you commence your trip, wherever it may take you!

 12 MONTH STATS

-FUEL - $9075 @ 17.8L/100km
+Fuel - $9075 @ 17.8L/100km

-FOOD - $13220
+Food - $13220

-ACCOM - $9045
+Accom - $9045

-GROG - $2470
+Grog - $2470

-COFFEE - $1440
+Coffee - $1440

 It has been an amazing year for us as a family.
 The places we've seen and the time we've had to spend together has been PRICELESS!!